Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

-\subsection{Masked Auto-Encoder Prior}
+\subsubsection{Masked Auto-Encoder Prior}

-\textbf{MAE as stable prior}.
-While recent generative models rely on stochastic noise to provide more diverse generation results, it leads to the generation of random objects unexpectedly.
-On the other hand, MAE is known to provide a stable estimation of masked regions based purely on the unmasked regions.
-As MAE is trained on the L2 reconstruction loss, we can regard the estimation of MAE as a mean estimation, which can be utilized to provide a stable prior for generative models to not generate new concepts.
-However, MAE itself results in average and blur generations and cannot reconstruct detailed textures of the masked region, and works poorly if we use MAE prior as the initial values for the stable diffusion model to perform image-to-image style inpainting, as illustrated in~\Cref{fig:mae-to-image}.
-To this end, we adopt the MAE to provide prior to stabilizing SD.
+\paragraph{Context-stable prior} While recent generative models rely on random noise to provide more diverse generation results, it leads to the generation of random objects unexpectedly.
+Some inpainting models also utilize the reconstruction loss to reconstruct the masked region, but they also incorporate other types of losses like perceptual-loss~\cite{suvorov2022resolution} which implicitly reduces the stability.
+In contrast, MAE is known to provide a context-stable estimation of masked regions based purely on the unmasked regions.
+In this paper, we utilize MAE to produce the stable prior such that \emph{the improvement of inpainted result can be explicitly attributed to the improvement of mitigating object hallucination}.

+\paragraph{MAE as context-stable prior} As MAE is trained on the L2 reconstruction loss, we can regard the estimation of MAE as a mean estimation, which can be utilized to provide a context-stable prior for generative models to not generate new concepts.
+However, MAE itself results in average and blur generations and cannot reconstruct detailed textures of the masked region, and works poorly if we use MAE prior as the initial values for the inpainting models to inpaint in image-to-image style, as in Fig.~\ref{fig:mae-to-image}.
+To this end, we adopt the MAE to provide prior to stabilizing diffusion models.